lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 7.1 In astronomy, photographs can be taken that show the movements of the stars over a period of time by keeping the camera's shutter open.
 Without accounting for the rotation of the earth, these photographs display a swirl of circular arcs all centered about a common point.
 Such time lapse photography is essentially capturing motion blur.
 If we tried to simulate these images using the motion blur technique described in this chapter, they would look dif-ferent from the photographs.
 Why is this?
 How could you change the simple motion blur algorithm to correct this?

-7.2 In **Figure7-25** we show the difference between stereo rendering with two or one view planes.
+7.2 In **Figure 7-25** we show the difference between stereo rendering with two or one view planes.
 If you were viewing a rectangle head-on (its surface normal parallel to your direction), what artifacts would be introduced by rendering onto one view plane while using the equations for two planes?

 7.3 On some graphics systems transparent objects are rendered using a technique called screen door transparency.
 Basically, every pixel is either completely opaque or completely transpar-ent.
 Any value in between is approximated using dithering.
 So a polygon that was 50 percent opaque would be rendered by drawing only half of the pixels.
 What visual artifacts does this introduce?
 What blending problems can arise in using such a technique?